 LIVE: Perinatal Psychiatry: Treatment During Pregnancy and the Postpartum 2021

-This virtual course will focus on the diagnosis and treatment of psychiatric disorders in women across pregnancy and the postpartum.
+This virtual conference will focus on the diagnosis and treatment of psychiatric disorders in women across pregnancy and the postpartum.
 Specialized knowledge is necessary to tailor treatments to reproductive events such as pregnancy, pregnancy planning, and the postpartum.
 Exposure to psychotropic medications and the consequence of untreated psychiatric disorders must be considered when treating pregnant women, those who may become pregnant during treatment, and those who are breastfeeding.
 Up to date and comprehensive knowledge is required to help patients make collaborative and individualized treatment decisions.
 A strong understanding of the literature pertaining to the reproductive safety of medications is imperative to factoring in potential risks and benefits of medication, and context is particularly critical in putting risks into perspective.
-Focused material will also be presented regarding specialized psychotherapies utilized during pregnancy and the postpartum, as well as an overview of embryology and obstetrics informing a broad range of care modalities.
-Learning in this course will be facilitated by didactic materials delivered by the faculty from the MGH Center for Women’s Mental Health.
+Focused material will also be presented regarding specialized psychotherapies utilized during pregnancy and the postpartum, as well as an overview of embryology and obstetrics informing a broad range of care modalities

 Women’s Mental Health: $250